datacarpentry/genomics-r-intro/episodes/02-r-basics.md

 > ~~~
 {: .output}

-There are additional (and perhaps less commonly used) ways of indexing a vector (see [these examples](https://thomasleeper.com/Rcourse/Tutorials/vectorindexing.html)).
+There are additional (and perhaps less commonly used) ways of subsetting a vector (see [these examples](https://thomasleeper.com/Rcourse/Tutorials/vectorindexing.html)).
-Also, several of these indexing expressions can be combined:
+Also, several of these subsetting expressions can be combined:

 > ~~~
 > # get the 1st through the 3rd value, and 4th value in the snp_genes vector